wilfred11/ipw/README.md

 ##### Propensity score histogram

-Before getting actual results it is interesting to get an idea of treated and untreated students and their propensity scores.
+Before getting actual results it is interesting to get an idea of the distribution of the students' propensity scores.

 ![prop_histo](https://github.com/user-attachments/assets/20389ac9-28a3-4c84-bb21-56713a0e7dbd)